suikan4github/rpp_driver-sample/README.md

-# pico_driver-sample
+# rpp_driver-sample
-Sample program for the pico_driver library.
+Sample program for the rpp_driver library.

 ## Installing tool
 To build the samples or test, you need to install the build tools on Ubuntu :